JaneJeon/objection-authorize/README.md

 For example, if you have `user.id` and `post.creatorId` and you hash ID's when you export it to JSON, you want to make sure if `user.id = post.creatorId = 1`, the transformed values are _also_ the same (`user.id = post.creatorId = XYZ`, for example).

 This also means that you _shouldn't_ rely on virtuals and asymmetrically-transformed fields on your ACL (if you want to use your ACL on the frontend, that is).
+For an example of symmetric transformation out in the wild, see https://github.com/JaneJeon/objection-hashid.

 ## Authorization Context (for role-acl only)